kguion1/kguion1.github.io/docs/Intro_to_GitHub.markdown

 ---

 ## What is GitHub?
 GitHub is a cloud-based software development tool.
 You can think of GitHub similar to Google Drive, but created for code!
-With GitHub you can save code in your web-based account, revert your code back to previous "versions", and collaborate with other coders!
+With GitHub you can save code in your web-based account, revert your code back to previous "versions", and collaborate with other coders just like you can edit, track changes, and share files with Google Drive!
 GitHub uses Git, a command line tool that focuses on "version control".

 ## What is version control?